 The School's structure enables students to develop subject expertise in distinct areas of study, whilst providing the opportunity to explore the intersection between the disciplinary, visual, spatial and social reach of each.
-The School is also home to a dynamic and growing PhD community of practice based researchers
+The School is also home to a dynamic and growing PhD community of practice based researchers.

 This School supports a diversity of theoretical and historical study in creative disciplines including art, design, fashion and film within the Department of Critical and Historical Studies.
 These disciplines are offered both as taught subjects and also form a quarter of all other degrees at Kingston School of Art.

-This School also has the Department of Creative and Cultural Industries that supports the development of critical, experimental and professional practice in the rapidly-growing global creative industries sector; preparing for careers in communications, marketing and art direction, art market and cultural sector leadership, curatorship, and creative project management.
+This School also has the Department of Creative Industries that supports the development of critical, experimental and professional practice in the rapidly-growing global creative industries sector; preparing for careers in communications, marketing and art direction, art market and cultural sector leadership, curatorship, and creative project management.
 Both departments offer courses at undergraduate and postgraduate levels, and research degrees.

 Finally this School has the Department of Foundation Studies a national recognised one year programme to prepare students to step into the right area of degree level studies in art, design and architecture that suits their particular skills and needs.